 Still, even such a man—if he existed—would sadly face the facts that his honors cannot hide in his memories the crosses marking the resting places of the dead.
 They cannot soothe the anguish of the widow, or the orphan, whose husband or father will not return.

-ML Cavanaugh, PhD, is a retired Army strategist, cofounded the Modern War Institute at West Point, and, as a living kidney donor, serves as the president and chief operating officer of the National Kidney Donation Organization.
+ML Cavanaugh, PhD, is a retired Army strategist, cofounded the Modern War Institute at West Point.
 Follow him on Twitter: @MLCavanaugh.

 The views expressed are those of the author and do not reflect the official position of the United States Military Academy, Department of the Army, or Department of Defense.